aidan-yip/perilous_quest/README.md

 This is a project idea originally from FreeCodeCamp.
 Mods and flat UI redesign are by me.
 I've also expanded some of the functionality to include a start screen, a music soundtrack  player, music autoplay, background art, added two new locations and an additional boss and made the game more responsive so it can be played on most screen sizes.

-note: the game's code is stored in a sub folder of public if you'd like to inspect it.
+<i>note: the game's code is stored in a sub folder of public if you'd like to inspect it.</i>

 ## Version Beta (latest)